How Long Does Conveyancing Take?

-To speed up the process of exchanging contracts, you should make sure you have everything in place.
+To speed up the process, make sure you have everything in place.
 Avoid property chains if possible, as you'll have to wait for the first transaction in the chain to exchange before you can.

 How Long Between Exchange and Completion?

-It's rare to exchange and complete at the same time.
-But it's possible if you're a cash buyer and not in a property chain as you won’t be waiting on other transactions.
+It's rare to exchange and complete on the same day.
+But it's possible if you're not in a property chain and the property you are buying is with vacant possession.

 How Long Does Conveyancing Take When Buying a House?

-Conveyancing when buying a house will take longer.
+Conveyancing when buying a house usually takes longer as there are more stages.
 The conveyancing process for buying will begin once your offer has been accepted.
-Your conveyancer will get to work on putting together documents and querying concerns with the seller’s conveyancer.

 How Long Does Conveyancing Take When Selling a House?